Backdoor Attack with Sparse and Invisible Trigger: Experiments

 \subsubsection{A Closer Look to the Effectiveness of our SIBA and its Connection to DNN Interpretability}

 To understand the effectiveness of our SIBA, we also visualize the (normalized) trigger patterns when different target labels are adopted.
 As shown in Figure \ref{fig:norm_tri}, the SIBA trigger is always located in the main body of the object from the target class (such as the airplane's fuselage and wings in Figure \ref{fig:norm_tri}).
 In other words, the generated sparse trigger pattern is closely related to the concept of the target label.
 This phenomenon also (partially) explains the prediction and learning mechanisms of DNNs.
 Specifically, from the prediction perspective, it indicates that the misclassification of DNNs towards poisoned samples from their ground-truth label to the target one might be attributed to perturbations in regions associated with the target class.
-From the prediction perspective, it implies that DNNs learn the trigger pattern as the representative of samples from the target class since we only re-assign the label of selected samples as the target label when generating the trigger pattern.
+From the learning perspective, it implies that DNNs learn the trigger pattern as the representative of samples from the target class since we only re-assign the label of selected samples as the target label when generating the trigger pattern.
 It suggests that our attack may be a viable path toward understanding the learning and prediction principles of DNNs.
-Our attack builds a bridge between two seemingly unrelated fields ($i.e.$, backdoor attacks and DNN interpretability), which is an unexpected gift.
+Our results build an interesting connection between backdoor attacks and DNN interpretability that has not been shown before.